-As more employees travel, taking more trips with more complex itineraries, costs and confusion mount along with the workload.
-Travel can become a burden instead of a business asset, especially if coordination is up to an already-busy administrative assistant.
+As more employees travel, taking more business trips with more complex itineraries, costs and confusion mount along with the workload.
+Travel can become a burden instead of a business asset, especially if corporate travel management is up to an already-busy administrative assistant.

 A corporate travel agent pulls it all together, to create and manage a streamlined, consistent experience within budget.

-· Developing corporate travel policy and monitoring compliance
+- Developing corporate travel policy and monitoring compliance.

-· Negotiating favorable rates with preferred airlines, hotels, etc. and managing contracts
+- Negotiating favorable rates with preferred airlines, hotels, etc. and managing contracts.

-· Working with the finance department to define guidelines for travel expenses as well as an expense submission and reimbursement process
+- Working with the finance department to define guidelines for travel expenses as well as an expense submission and reimbursement process.

-· Ensuring the company is meeting its duty of care responsibilities
+- Ensuring the company is meeting its duty of care responsibilities.

-- Assuring 24/7 assistance is available for travelers while they're away (rebooking cancelled flights, making last-minute changes, etc.)
+- Assuring 24/7 assistance is available for travelers while they're away (rebooking cancelled flights, making last-minute changes, etc.).

 Costs of Hiring a Corporate Travel Agent

 There is obvious value in protecting your company from hidden travel-related costs.
 But the benefits generated by hiring a corporate travel agent can significantly outweigh the direct out-of-pocket expense as well.

-· They have the contacts and negotiating skills to drive the best possible bargains when it comes to airfares, hotel room rates (with most-wanted business traveler amenities), group discounts, and so on.
+- Travel professionals have the contacts and negotiating skills to drive the best possible bargains when it comes to airfares, hotel room rates (with most-wanted business traveler amenities), group discounts, and so on.

 If you do decide to go with an outside corporate travel agency, be sure to review their fee structure carefully before signing any contracts, to ensure you aren't acquiring any new hidden costs.

 If you don't (yet) have a corporate travel agent/agency, somebody else in your organization is handling those tasks.

 No matter who is handling the details, it takes a lot of time to make travel arrangements.
 Your company pays directly for that time in the form of peoples' salaries.

 We won't say you're wasting that money, but you'd have to agree it is not money well spent.
 That's costly.

 Everyone needs tools that streamline processes, intuit needs, and help generate the best results possible.
 A tech-savvy corporate travel agent will institute a tool such as Lola.com that provides a single-source platform everyone can use.

-Benefits of Using a Corporate Travel Agent
+Benefits of Using a Corporate Travel Agent.